Nikitha1287/LICExp/EXPT_3.md

 3.We got  greater output swing for V<sub>IN(pp)</sub>= 200 mV than for V<sub>IN(pp)</sub>=100 mV.
 4. At the output we get an amplified signal with 180ͦ  phase shift.
 5. The circuit provides a basic differential gain, but biasing is unstable due to variations in supply voltage and temperature.
+6. Common-mode rejection ratio (CMRR) is low, making it sensitive to noise and supply variations.
+7. Power dissipation is higher, and the circuit is not suitable for precise analog applications.

 # **CIRCUIT 2: Differential Amplifier with Current Source**
 ## **COMPONENTS REQUIRED:**